-Access, haul routes and staging areas would be located on existing roadway, there would be no new impact to federally listed species.
+Access routes, haul routes, and staging areas would utilize existing roadways and parking lots, causing no new impacts to federally listed species.

-The ARCF GRR FEIS/FEIR considered impacts to federally listed species from construction and operation of launchable rock trenches as the project's erosion protection method, not the launchable rock toe however, the effects of an actual launch would be very similar.
-At extreme flood flows, when the rock would launch, the mobilized large rock could physically hurt fish in the channel.
-However, it is assumed that if no rock were to be launched the levee would overtop or breach, causing fish to be transported out of the floodway where they would most likely die.
-The launchable toe is not anticipated to have impacts greater or different to VELB or YBCU as the habitat would be disturbed with or without this construction method.
+The 2016 FEIS/EIR considered impacts to federally listed species from construction and operation of launchable rock trenches as the project's erosion protection method, not the launchable rock toe; but the effects of an actual launch of rock during an extreme flood would be very similar risking injury to nearby fish in the channel that might fail to move away quickly.
+The launchable toe is not anticipated to have impacts greater or different to VELB or YBCU than the construction method described in the 2016 FEIS/EIR.